kang295/Credit-Card-Customer-Segment/README.md

 4. **Pre-Modeling**
    - Scaling: Standardizing the range of our features for optimal clustering.
    - PCA (Principal Component Analysis): Reducing dimensionality while retaining the essence of our data.
+   - Explained Variance Ratio: Identifying the optimal number of components.

 5. **Model Building**
    - **KMeans Clustering**: Segmenting our customers into meaningful groups based on their behavior and attributes.